 JACKSON COUNTY, MS (WLOX) - Typical sounds on a golf course are clubs striking balls with a whack.
 Now, heavy equipment will soon join the chorus.

-On Thursday, Jackson County supervisors broke ground on a new $1.2 million clubhouse at the Whispering Pines Golf Course.
 The old clubhouse built in the 70s will soon be a thing of the past, replaced by a new state of the art facility.

 "It's tired.
 It's over 40 years old.
 It's time for something new so I think it's going to work out really well," facilities manager William Diamond said.

 "I think it just adds to the Gulf Coast area, and we're going to be proud to have new people come and enjoy golfing," David Clark said.

 Whispering Pines doesn't make money for the county, but that isn't important - affordable recreation is.

 "When people are looking to move here, or people that want to stay here, they look at all the opportunities that we have for them here, and it's a big draw for us we feel like," county supervisor Barry Cumbest.

 A new clubhouse will offer something else as well.